Robprogram2002/DS_and_Algo_python/Goodrich_Tamassia/notes/chap1.md

 Python supports an alternate mechanism for sending a parameter to a function known as a **keyword argument**.
 A keyword argument is specified by explicitly assigning an actual parameter to a formal parameter by name.

+### Files
+Files are accessed in Python beginning with a call to a built-in function, named `open`, that returns a proxy for interactions with the underlying file.
+The open function accepts an optional second parameter that determines the access mode.
+The default mode is `'r'` for reading.
+Other common modes are `w'` for writing to the file (causing any existing file with that name to be overwritten), or `'a'` for appending to the end of an existing file.

+When processing a file, the proxy maintains a current position within the file as  an offset from the beginning, measured in number of bytes.
+When opening a file with mode r or w , the position is  initially 0; if opened in append mode,`'a'`, the position is initially at the end of the file.
+The syntax ``fp.close()`` closes the file associated with proxy `fp`, ensuring that any written contents are saved

+The most basic command for reading via a proxy is the read method.
+When invoked on file proxy fp,as `fp.read(k)`, the command returns a string representing the next k bytes of the file, starting at the current position.
+Without a parameter, the syntax `fp.read()` returns the remaining contents of the file in entirety.
+For convenience, files can be read a line at a time, using the readline method to read one line, or the readlines method to return a list of all remaining lines.
+Files also support the for-loop syntax, with iteration being line by line (e.g., `for line in fp:`).

+When a file proxy is writable, for example, if created with access mode ``w`` or `'a`', text can be written using methods `write` or `writelines`.
+For example, the syntax `fp.write( Hello World.\n )` writes a single line to the file with the given string.
+Note well that write does not explicitly add a trailing newline, so desired newline characters must be embedded directly in the string parameter.

 ### Exception Handling

 Exceptions are unexpected events that occur during the execution of a program.
 An exception might result from a logical